About Us

 SAL is a program designed to assist and support youth between the ages of 14-17 who find it very difficult to attend regular school.
 Admittance in to this program is suggested through school Principals who have tried other “re-engagement” strategies like “Alt Ed” or a “reduced timetable.”
 SAL is always third or four on the list of school interventions to reengage the “non-attender”.
 SAL students can achieve credits through Co-op, Independent Learning Centre booklets, night school or eLearning.
 SAL applications are managed through the school social worker and regional meetings are held monthly to accept new students to the program.

-Youth Options (The UGDSB Long-Term Suspension and Expulsion Program)
+Youth Options (The UGDSB Long-Term Suspension and Expulsion Program and Alternative Program by Special Placement from community schools)

-Education and Community Partnership Programs (formally care and/or treatment, custodial and correctional facilities) have prevously been referred to as Section 23 classes or Care and Treatment programs.
+Care and Treatment have previously been referred to as Section 23 classes or Care and Treatment programs.

 The philosophy and expectations of the Ministry of Education regarding educational programs for pupils in government approved care and/or treatment, custodial and correctional facilities is articulated in Policy/Program Memorandum No. 85 issued January 29, 1986.
 Essentially, this memorandum states that the education of school-aged pupils must not suffer if they are required to attend government approved facilities for care and/or treatment, custodial or correctional needs.
 As far as possible, these pupils should attend regular or special education classes in local schools.
 However, in cases where pupils are not able to attend local schools because of their exceptional needs, suitable educational programs that recognize the primacy of care and/or treatment, custodial or correctional needs may be provided by the School Board within the facilities.
 Arrangements for the provision of such educational programs are developed jointly by the facility staff and Board personnel.

-The following ECPP programs are provided through local agencies and the UGDSB:
+The following programs are provided through local agencies and the UGDSB:

 Gateway Classroom